On this Page:

 Chief: James Noggle

-Plant Support Branch 2 inspects reactor licensee activities in the areas of radiation protection, inservice inspection program, steam generator replacement, and independent spent fuel storage installations; and performs Region-based baseline and supplemental radiation protection and inservice inspection program inspections.
+Plant Support Branch 2 inspects reactor licensee activities in the area of radiation protection; maintains the Region Incident Response Center; provides technical expertise and support for incident response; and performs Region-based baseline and supplemental radiation protection program inspections.

 Engineering Branch 1